kannans89/RustRepo/06_Variables/06_variables.md

 ## Mutable

-Mutable variable values can be changed .
-Variables are immutable by default but we can apply a keyword **mut** in front of variable to make it mutable.Syntax is as shown below.
+Variables are immutable by default.
+Prefix the variable name with **mut** keyword to make it mutable.
+The value of a mutable variable can be changed.

+The syntax for declaring a mutable variable is as shown below-

 ```rust
  let mut variable_name=value;